Step 5 - Implement Functions/Variables in Java™

 (Plug-in Development)

-You can implement new built-in variables and function in the Java® programming language.
-On the RINPn and the Vnano, we refer a Java® program to provide built-in functions/variables as "plug-in".
+You can implement new built-in variables and functions using the Java™ programming language.
+Within RINPn and Vnano, we refer to Java™ programs that provide built-in functions or variables as "plugins."

 public class ExamplePlugin {